mturvillehei/miapipeline/README.md

 First, a prefix map is required as input to the model.
 Generating a prefix map is described below.

-1. prefix_generation.py uses the DATALOADER for the dataset args.dataset
+1. prefix_generation.py uses the DATALOADER for the specified dataset (args.dataset)
-    1. Runs the DATALOADER for the dataset chosen (args.dataset)
-    2. If the dataset is not on disk, the dataset is downloaded by the dataloader
-    3. The dataloader then returns the dataset with sample count = size.
-If size is not specified, the entire dataset is returned.
-Results are shuffled automatically.
-2. The prefix_generation script then generates a tokenized prefix map for length "prefix_tokens".
+2. The script generates a tokenized prefix map for the given prefix length
-    1. The prefix start location by default is the start token index 0.
-    2. Other possible choices are "random" and integer positions.
-If the integer position exceeds the final position - prefix length, the last possible location is chosen.
-3. Prefix map is then stored in "".\Prefixes
+3. Prefix map is stored in ".\Prefixes"

 #### prefix_generation.py args:
 **args**